 is a common 4th generation F-Body issue.
 The cause is one or more

-bad solder joints on a relay.
-Symptoms include radio, retained
+bad solder joints on a relay in the body control module.
+Symptoms

 When you get the BCM opened up look at terminals of the larger